Paul Farmer: Early life and education

 Farmer later became involved with migrant labor camps near campus, and came into contact with Sister Juliana DeWolf.
 She was working with the United Farm Workers, seeking to ameliorate the living circumstances of the laborers harvesting tobacco.
 Through this encounter, Farmer befriended many of the Haitian farm workers, and listened to their life experiences and stories.
 He became interested in Haiti and began learning Creole, interviewing Haitian migrant workers, and reading about Haiti's history.
-In 1983, while still in school, he started working with villages in Haiti's Central Plateau to help incorporate modern health care practices in their communities.
-He ended up writing and co-writing more than 100 scholarly papers and several books.

-After graduating from Duke, Farmer began volunteering at a hospital in Cange, Haiti.
+After graduating from Duke, Farmer began volunteering at a hospital in Cange in the Central Plateau of Haiti.
 Subsequently, he attended Harvard University, earning an MD and a PhD in medical anthropology in 1990, returning to Haiti multiple times during medical school to continue his work in Cange.
 He completed an internal medicine residency at Brigham and Women’s Hospital in 1993 and an infectious disease fellowship in 1996.
 Farmer was board certified in internal medicine and infectious disease.

 International work

-In 1987, Farmer, along with his colleagues from Harvard Jim Yong Kim, Ophelia Dahl, Thomas J. White and Todd McCormack, co-founded Partners In Health.
+In 1987, Farmer, along with Jim Yong Kim, Ophelia Dahl, Thomas J. White, and Todd McCormack, co-founded Partners In Health.
 PIH began in Cange in the Central Plateau of Haiti and at the time of Farmer's death in February 2022 operated 16 sites across the country, with approximately 7,000 employees.
 PIH in Cange was known as Zanmi Lasante, the sister organization of PIH.
 Zanmi Lasante built schools, homes, and communal sanitation and water systems to help the community in central Haiti have improved facilities and resources.
 The organization vaccinated all of the local children while successfully decreasing malnutrition and infant mortality rates in the area.
 Zanmi Lasante also focused on AIDS prevention during the HIV crisis and successfully decreased HIV transmission rates to 4% from mothers to babies.

 In 1999, the World Health Organization designated Farmer and a fellow PIH worker Jim Yong Kim to facilitate global multi-drug resistant tuberculosis (MDR TB) treatment programs, ensuring successful deliveries of antibiotics.
 With the help of a $44.7 million grant from the Bill & Melinda Gates Foundation, Farmer created specific drug-therapy initiatives for individuals in Haiti, Peru, and Russia.
 With this program having some of the highest cure rates in the world, it was clear that treating MDR TB could be done cost effectively in poor countries with functional delivery systems.

 Hôpital Universitaire de Mirebalais opened in 2013 and provides tertiary care to patients, including oncology and trauma surgery services.
 Partners In Health also works in Rwanda, Lesotho, Malawi, Mexico, Peru, Sierra Leone, Liberia, Russia, and the Navajo Nation.
 The University of Global Health Equity is an initiative of Partners In Health that started in 2015 and focused on delivering the highest quality of health care by addressing the critical social and systemic forces causing inequities and inefficiencies in health care delivery.